 Settlement Price: NYMEX Henry Hub Settlement Price on the NYMEX Options Expiration Date (NYM_HUB_PENULT), which occurs on the business day immediately preceding the expiration of the NYMEX Henry Hub Futures Contract for the applicable Hedge Month.

+OR

+Settlement Price: NYMEX Henry Hub Last Day Settlement Price (NYM_HUB_LASTDAY).

-Settlement: If the Settlement Price (as defined above) is greater than the Strike Price (as mutually agreed to by the parties in onfirmation) for the applicable Hedge Month, then Counterparty shall pay LGE an amount equal to the product of the Quantity for the applicable Hedge Month (as mutually agreed to by the parties in onfirmation) and the positive difference between the Settlement Price and the Strike Price (the “Settlement Amount”).
-If the Strike Price is greater than or equal to the Settlement Price, then no mount due to either party.
+Settlement: If the Settlement Price (as defined above) is greater than the Strike Price (as mutually agreed to by the parties in Conirmation) for the applicable Hedge Month, then Counterparty shall pay LG&E n amount equal to the product of the Quantity for the applicable Hedge Month (as mutually agreed to by the parties in thenfrmation) and the positive difference between the Settlement Price and the Strike Price (the “Settlement Amount”).
+If the Strike Price is greater than or equal to the Settlement Price, then no Settt is due to eier party.

 Bid Invitation